bigbomio/hodl/src/layouts/introduce/content.md

 As a Vietnam advocate of blockchain technology, we are collaborating with BigBom to offer the “BBO Long-term Incentive” Program for the same above objective.

 ## SMART CONTRACT
 The whole program will be controlled by an Ethereum smart contract.
 After the activation from Midas Foundation, the program will have a 100% autonomy, thanks to the smart contract code.
-Midas Foundation and other parties have  the rights to change any of its internal values or the contract logic.
+Midas Foundation and other parties do not have any rights to change any of its internal values or the contract logic.
 The contract address is

 `0x5d5673d4e75E4F1A0A51eBb7bdF97491Fc745224`

-OOur contract has been source code certified by etherscan.io, and we expect the community to do an in-depth review.
+Our contract has been source code certified by etherscan.io, and we expect the community to do an in-depth review.
 The program is entirely voluntary, and everything follows the code.
 Participants are aware of the risks of the contract code.

 ## RULES
 1. The long-term incentive program started on **November 29, 2018 - 10:00am (UTC time)**.